It's Summer - Security Camera Care Guide

 HOW TO CLEAN YOUR SECURITY CAMERA

 Another easy way to clean home security cameras or your DVR is by using a can of compressed air.
 You can also use a larger garage compressor with a nozzle attachment to gently blow any loose dirt, dust, or spider webs away from the body of your camera.
-That said, depending on where you have them installed, you may need to use a ladder to access your home security cameras.
-If this is the case, make sure to use caution and, preferably, find a helper to hold your ladder while you clean your camera.
+That said, depending on where they are installed, you may need a ladder to access your home security cameras.
+If this is the case, use caution and, preferably, find a helper to hold your ladder while you clean your camera.

 PROTECTING HOME SECURITY CAMERAS FROM COLD, HEAT, AND RAIN